keboola/connection-docs/templates/project-management/project-management.md

 **The flow, in a nutshell:**

-- First, the Project Management source component (extractor) will collect data from your account about projects and tasks.
+- First, the Project Management data source connector will collect data from your account about projects and tasks.

 - We then create the output tables and snapshots.